How to Use ISNUMBER & MATCH Function in Excel (2 Methods)

 ARGUMENT REQUIRED/OPTIONAL EXPLANATION

-lookup_value Required value which you want to match
+lookup_value Required The value you want to match

-lookup_array Required Cell range or an array where you want to find the value
+lookup_array Required The cell range or an array where you want to find the value

 match_type Optional Instructs how to find the match value.